Play a part in making roads safer

 - being aware of how the weather might affect driving conditions

 If you're a pedestrian, whether using a footpath, walking along a country road or simply crossing the road, always be aware of your surroundings.
+If walking at night, make sure you can be seen.

 If you're a cyclist or motorcyclist, make sure you put your safety first.